 What is Linear Regression?

-Linear regression is a machine learning concept which is used to build or train the models (mathematical structure or equation) for solving supervised learning problems related to predicting numerical (regression) or categorical (classification) value.
+Linear regression is a machine learning concept which is used to build or train the models (mathematical model or equation) for solving supervised learning problems related to predicting continuous numerical value.
 Supervised learning problems represent the class of the problems where the value (data) of independent or predictor variable (features) and the dependent or response variables are already known.
-The known values of dependent and independent variable (s) is used to come up with a mathematical formula which is later used to determine (predict) output given the value of input features.
+The known values of dependent and independent variable (s) is used to come up with a mathematical model / formula which is later used to predict / estimate output given the value of input features.

-The linear regression mathematical structure or formula represents determining the value of output (dependent variable) as a function of the weighted sum of input features (independent variables).
+The linear regression mathematical structure or model represents determining the value of output (dependent / response variable) as a function of the weighted sum of input features (independent / predictor variables).
 This data is used to determine the most optimum value of the coefficients of the independent variables.

 Y = b1*X1 + b2*X2 + c

 In the above equation, different values of Y and X1 and X2 are known during the model training phase.
-As part of training the model, the most optimal value of coefficients b1 and b2 are determined.
+As part of training the model, the most optimal value of coefficients b1, b2 and c are determined.

 There are two different types of linear regression problems.
 They are the following: